China’s exports are flooding Europe, widening deficits and sparking new tariffs—an overlooked trade war that could reshape global markets

 Fed liquidity is expanding again via QE-Lite, private-sector debt is slowly unwinding relative to the economy, and U.S. wages continue falling behind

-Trump’s new tariffs aim to boost U.S. manufacturing, rebalance trade, and test the global economy’s resilience without hopefully triggering a trade spiral
+Trump’s tariffs aim to boost U.S. manufacturing, rebalance trade, and test the global economy’s resilience without hopefully triggering a trade spiral

 Fiscal dominance occurs when government deficits overpower monetary policy.
 Learn how rising debt is weakening the Fed’s ability to control inflation.